-A recent article posted by employment website Glassdoor.com revealed that 80% of recruiters will research and vet a candidate’s social media and LinkedIn, and according to this survey, 46% of recruiters said they often eliminate a person based on their online presence alone.
+A recent article posted by employment website Glassdoor.com revealed that 80% of recruiters would research and vet a candidate’s social media and LinkedIn, and according to a survey, 46% of recruiters said they often eliminate a person based on their online presence alone.

 The importance of a professional online profile in the digital age

 Did you know that a staggering 590 million people have accounts on LinkedIn?
 David Petherick, aka Doctor LinkedIn, is a leading Linkedin expert.
 He says that missing out on this opportunity to showcase your skills will impact the opportunities afforded to you.